AmirH-Moosavi/State-Machine-Converter/README.md

 ## Input example

-First index of our json is states name and in each states we set their connection and state status. for example in state "q0" we have just one connection with "q1" by "a" and other connection like "b" , "λ" , "c" are null but we shouldn't remove them from our input json and the last value "state" show the status of our state and only get "start" , "final" , "normal" value.
+The first index of our json is the states name, and in each states, we set their connection and state status.
+For example, in state "q0" we have just one connection with "q1" by "a" and other connections like "b", "λ", and "c" are null, but we shouldn't remove them from our input json and the last value "state" show the status of our state and only get "start", "final", "normal" value.
 ```javascript
 {
    "q0":{